wpeverest/everest-forms/readme.txt

 = 3.6.0       - xx-xx-2026
 * Enhance 	  - Revamped Style Customizer.
+* Fix 		  - "array given" warning in single entry view when a field value (e.g. coupon data) is left as an array by a deactivated addon.
+* Fix 		  - Integration "Remove Authentication" silently failing with "Connection missing" for Google Drive, Dropbox, Google Calendar, OneDrive, and Amazon S3.

 = 3.5.3       - 04-08-2026
 * Enhance 	  - Show active addons list in System Info.